c-Stats/Numerical_Analysis_II_A1/README.md

 # Numerical Analysis II: A1
-Execute the __main__ scripts to generate the graphics and pictures used to produce the PDF.
+Execute the __main__ scripts in folders B.1, B.2 and B.3 to generate the graphics and pictures used to produce the PDF.

 Please note that THESE ARE NOT NOTEBOOKS.
 Running the command
 ```R